 You have the chance to accept each moment of your life and its imperfections.
 If you are able to let go of limitations, you can free yourself to experience life to its highest potential.

-When you are able to love yourself unconditionally, you will literally become a light of truth that radiates your inner strength.
+When you are able to love yourself unconditionally, you will literally become a light of the truth that radiates your inner strength.

 Loving yourself allows you to be free from judgment.